Transcript #16: Postmodern Python and Open-source Financial Awards

 02:13 I think they're great.

-02:15 Type hints?
+02:14 Type hints?

-02:30 - Yeah, very cool.
+02:29 Yeah, very cool.

-02:31 And of course, mypy, which is great for static type, well, type hinting, I guess, and type discovery.
+02:30 And, of course, mypy, which is great for static type, well, type hinting, I guess, and type discovery.

-02:37 - Yeah, and in the show notes, I'm also including a link to another article on mypy and type hints called Python Type Annotations, and that's from the Cactus Group, and it's another pretty good tutorial for type hints in mypy.
+02:37 Yeah, and in the show notes, I'm also including a link to another article on mypy on type hints called Python type annotations,

-02:52 - Yeah, excellent, excellent.
+02:52 Yeah, excellent, excellent.

 02:59 One leads to another in a very cool way.

-03:01 So mid last year, mid 2016, Mozilla awarded a little over half a million dollars to nine open source projects just in Q2 2016.
+03:01 So mid-last year, mid-2016, Mozilla awarded a little over half a million dollars to nine open source projects just in Q2 2016.

-03:13 That's really cool, right?
+03:12 That's really cool, right?

-03:14 - That's very cool.
+03:14 That's very cool.

-03:15 - Yeah, so they have these things they call tracks, foundational technology tracks, and mission partner tracks.
+03:14 Yeah, so they have these things they call tracks, foundational technology tracks, and mission partner tracks.

-03:21 And so what they do is they go out and they find open source projects that somehow the success of that open source project furthers the goals of Mozilla, you know, an open source free web that Firefox and other things run well on, right?
+03:21 And so what they do is they go out and they find open source projects that somehow the success of that open source project furthers the goals of Mozilla,

-03:38 And so why is this on the Python thing?
+03:37 And so why is this on the Python thing?

 03:40 Well, they chose a really cool project.

-03:43 So they said that they've already funded eight projects for $385,000.
+03:42 So they said that they've already funded eight projects for $385,000, and they're still considering more.

-03:49 and they're still considering more, and they have actually applications available for what's called a mission partner.
+03:51 And they have actually applications available for what's called a mission partner.

 03:56 So if you have an open source project and you think the mission of your project lines up well with Mozilla, maybe that could be your job, right?